eroicaleo/LearningPython/interview/leet/Notes_DP.md

+# One point of view, in the problem there are some sequence of operations

 * DP problem must have some kind of sequence, and this sequence normally consists of y-axis:
     * Shoot bullooms
     * Rob houses